-- For cattle: dehorning; tail docking, disbudding and castration without anaesthetic and analgesia; and veal crates;
+- Cattle: dehorning; tail docking, disbudding and castration without anaesthetic and analgesia; and veal crates;

-- For pigs: gestation crates; tail docking; and surgical castration;
+- Pigs: gestation crates; tail docking; and surgical castration;

-- For poultry and eggs: cage systems, particularly barren cages; and rapid-growth practices with respect to the effects on animal health and welfare; and
+- Poultry and eggs: cage systems, particularly barren cages; and rapid-growth practices with respect to the effects on animal health and welfare; and

-- For animal production systems in general: our first focus is the responsible use of antibiotics in line with the OIE's guidance, and the phasing out of growth promoters.
+- Animal production systems in general: our first focus is the responsible use of antibiotics in line with the World Organisation for Animal Health’s (OIE) guidance, and the phasing out of growth promoters.

 Use of performance enhancers in farm animals

-We are working with farmers and suppliers to promote good agricultural practices which increase yields and safeguard standards without the use of growth promoters.
+We are working with farmers and suppliers to promote good agricultural practices that increase yields and safeguard standards without the use of growth promoters.

 The appropriate use of antimicrobials is essential for protecting human and animal health, and for ensuring correct standards of animal welfare.
 We share concerns over the emergence of antimicrobial resistance.